 26.10 - 2017.
-Category: News Kosmos surveying oil potential near Dakhla again?Over the past 24 hours, WSRW has observed a resumed seabed exploration north of Dakhla, in the block operated by American oil company Kosmos Energy in collaboration with Scotland's Cairn Energy.
+Category: Archive 2017 Kosmos surveying oil potential near Dakhla again?Over the past 24 hours, WSRW has observed a resumed seabed exploration north of Dakhla, in the block operated by American oil company Kosmos Energy in collaboration with Scotland's Cairn Energy.

 11.05 - 2017.
 Category: Archive 2017 Glencore is departing Western SaharaThe biggest international company currently present in occupied Western Sahara is ending its operations in the territory, according to Swiss media.